 I am delighted about the interview on 10th March 2010 for the position of marketing director.

 I will like to know if the company has decided as regards my position.
 I should reiterate that I am very optimistic about this position, especially about working with your world-class team.
 I will be glad to receive a positive response soon.

 I appreciate the opportunity to share my interest in the position of an editor on 6th May 2015.
 I would like to reiterate my eagerness and enthusiasm to be part of your working team.

 Having handled editing for three years as a student and proof-reading plus editing for another two years as a freelance journalist, I believe my skills would be precious in your company.
 Mainly, my consistent devotion to work will help me contribute immensely to your company.

 I hope to receive positive feedback from you as soon as the final decision is made.

 Dear Mr. Andrew,

-Thank you for sharing your experience with me during the interview for the position of an assistant manager.
+Thank you for sharing your experience with me during the interview for the position of assistant manager.
 I understand that it takes a high level of knowledge in administrative duties to adequately manage the company’s business.
-It is my desire to administer the company’s affairs with my knowledge and experience.
+I desire to administer the company’s affairs with my knowledge and experience.